-As ordinary exam.
+The same as the ordinary exam.
 If the essay was not passed during the ordinary exam a new essay within a different subject must be handed in.

 If the requirement of 80% participation is not fulfilled the student must make a 15 minutes oral test prior to the oral exam (typical the week before).
 In this test the student must demonstrate a general knowledge of the subjects that has been taught during the course by answering a number of questions.
-If this test is approved the oral exam can take place.
+If this test is approved, the oral exam can take place.
 The test will not be part of the evaluation.

 Criteria for exam assesment